• Skip to primary navigation

 Fresh Express Salads (very generous with coupons and the non-deluxe versions can be had for $.50/bag when on sale when combined with a coupon), topped with Egg Salad made with fat-free mayo (add some chopped up dill pickes to the egg salad to give it a "kick") and drizzled with fat-free Catalina dressing.
 (4-5 points)

 Peanut Butter & Jelly and Progresso Zero-point soups: make the PB&J on either a light english muffin, or 2 slices of reduced calorie bread.
-1 TBSP peanut butter and 1 TBSP jam (use reduced sugar jam to get a bigger portion).
+1 tablespoon peanut butter and 1 tablespoon jam (use reduced sugar jam to get a bigger portion).
 There are tons of coupon out there for Skippy, Jif & Peter Pan peanut butterwhich, when combined with regular sales can get you peanut butter for under $1/jar, after doubling.
 Progresso soups go on sale all the time and coupons can be found everywhere) (4-6 points, depending on what bread you use)

 Dinners